ANSI/TIA-568: Backward compatibility

+Optical fiber

+To maintain polarity for duplex connector the cabling shall be installed with alternating Position A at one end and Position B at the other.

 Theory

-The original idea in wiring modular connectors, as seen in the registered jacks, was that the first pair would go in the center positions, the next pair on the next-innermost ones, and so on.
+The original idea in wiring modular connectors, as seen in the Bell System registered jacks, was that the first pair would go in the center positions, the next pair on the next-innermost ones, and so on.
 Also, signal shielding would be optimized by alternating the live and earthy pins of each pair.
-The terminations diverge slightly from this concept because on the eight-position connector the resulting arrangement of conductors would separate the outermost pair impairing balanced line performance too much to meet the electrical requirements of high-speed LAN protocols.
+The TIA-568 terminations diverge from this concept by placing a pair on pins 1 and 2 and one on 7 and 8 because, on the eight-position connector, the original arrangement of conductors would separate the outer pairs substantially, impairing balanced line performance too much to meet the electrical requirements of high-speed LAN protocols.